rizac/eGSIM/README.md

 ### Repopulate the DB

-NOTE: If you don't have created and run migrations yet, go to [Complete DB reset](#Complete DB reset)
+NOTE: If you don't have created and initialized the db yet, go to [Complete DB reset](#Complete DB reset)

-When OpenQuake is upgraded, or a new regionalization or flatfile is implemented, you need to repopulate the database, and the filesystem to make changes available to eGSIM users via:
+When the db is created for the first time or reset, OpenQuake is upgraded, or new data is implemented (new regionalization or flatfile), you need to repopulate the database and the filesystem, to make changes available to eGSIM users.
+Execute the custom management command `egsim_init`:

 ```bash
    export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py egsim_init